 Overnight: Okavango Delta | Breakfast x 2, Lunch x 2, Dinner x 2

 Okavango Delta - Maun.
-For those on the optional Okavango Delta excursion, this morning gives us a final opportunity for a game walk before packing up and setting off back to Maun.
+This morning we pack up and sett off back to Maun.
 After our Mokoro ride and vehicle transfer, we arrive at Maun in the afternoon and there's time to complete our Okavango experience by taking an optional scenic flight over the Delta (dependent on weather conditions & availability).

 Overnight: Maun | Breakfast, Lunch, Dinner

 Maun - Palapye.
 Heading out early, we have a fairly long (450kms) drive today to the small town of Palapye, situated about halfway between Francistown and Gaborone (Botswana’s capital).
 This popular ‘stopover’ town for those en route to South Africa, is well known for the Morupule Colliery coal mines which supplies Morupule Power Station, Botswana’s principal domestic source of electricity.

 Overnight: Palapye | Breakfast, Lunch, Dinner

 Blyde River Canyon

 Palapye - Blydepoort (South Africa).
 This morning we cross into South Africa and continue across to our camp overlooking the impressive Blyde River Canyon.
 Named for the Blyde River that runs through it, the canyon is 26km long, and averages 800m deep and forms the northern edge of the impressive Drakensberg Mountain Range.
 It is classified as a ‘green canyon’ due to the uncommon occurrence of vegetation that lines it (uncommon as most canyons are in desert areas and are fairly barren).
 The main viewpoints along the canyon are the 3 Rondavels, named for the shape of the traditional huts or houses the indigenous people of the area used to live in; and Gods Window that affords a breathtaking view across the canyon and surrounding area.